monsoonmaelstrom/book2/book2.md

 “What are these markings on the chart?”
 I ask Lewis, pointing to an area between the coast of the continent and Kebdain, a large island that’s probably close to a fifteenth the size of the continent.

 Lewis glances over to see what I’m pointing at.
 “Currents meet there.
-There’s a cold current flowing south and a warm one moving north east.
+There’s a cold current flowing south and a warm one moving northeast.
 Makes the area dangerous.”

 “Do we sail through it or go around?”